baloise/gitopscli/docs/commands/create-pr-preview.md

 Your *deployment config repository* needs to contain a `.preview-templates` folder with the deployment configuration templates for every application you want to use this command for.

 For example you have to provide `.preview-templates/app-xy` for your app `app-xy`.
-The `create-preview` command simply copies this directory to the root of the repository.
+The `create-pr-preview` command simply copies this directory to the root of the repository.
 Only image tag and route host will be replaced in the preview version of the deployment.

 ```
 deployment-config-repo/